-where $A_{j}$ and $B_{j}$ are the arbitrary coefficientes to be determined next.
-We note that, in writing the solution in this way, we avoid the computational issue of exponential terms which can lead to overflow \citep{rio,metti}.
+where $A_{j}$ and $B_{j}$ are the arbitrary coefficients to be determined next.
+We note that, in writing the solution in this way, we avoid the computational issue of exponential terms which can lead to overflow \cite{rio,metti}.

-To complete our solution, concerning to particular solutions we follow \cite{lbb2000}.
-We omit here the details of the derivation which was based on the infinite-medium Green's function.
+To complete our solution, concerning to the particular solutions we follow \cite{lbb2000}.
+We omit here the details of the derivation, which was based on the infinite-medium Green's function.
 We express the components of the $N\times 1$ vector

 in the form

 where

 and